infinitered/ignite/docs/advanced-guides/creating-plugins.md

 ignite add radio-buttons
 ```

-NOTE: If your plugin is not on npm yet, Make sure you have `IGNITE_PLUGIN_PATH` set as an ENV variable in your shell profile.
+NOTE: If your plugin is not on npm yet, make sure you have `IGNITE_PLUGIN_PATH` set as an ENV variable in your shell profile.
 It should point to the directory that contains the plugin you are writing.

 ```
 ~/.bash_profile